QCT develops 5G foundation in preparation for steep demand

 QCT also partners with a community pf businesses that includes Altiostar, Baicells, Radisys, ASTRI, and Altran to realise NFV architectures and provide applications which enable eMBB, uRLLC and mMTC scenarios.

-This helps telcos to transform from a traditional central office to an NGCO 5G data centre, accelerating new services implementation, and creating next revenue stream, QCT states.
+This helps telcos to transform from a traditional central office to an NGCO 5G data center, accelerating new services implementation, and creating next revenue stream, QCT states.

 Furthermore, QCT has extended its collaboration with Intel with its 2nd Gen Intel Xeon Scalable processor, featuring performance, built-in AI acceleration, hardened security, and solution choices from its ecosystem.